Curriculum Development

 -Assessments are criterion referenced.

--Student's performance is measured against the defined
+-Student's performance is measured against the

-standard, not against the performance of other students.
+defined standard, not against the performance of

 Curriculum tools: